spockz/octopress/source/_posts/2013-07-13-the-difference-between-shallow-and-deep-embedding.md

   - Graphviz
 ---

-Deep and shallow embedding are terms associated with Domain Specific Languages (DSL).
+DEEP and shallow embedding are terms associated with Domain Specific Languages (DSL).
 A DSL is  a language geared toward a specific domain.
 The [dot language](http://www.graphviz.org/content/dot-language){:target="_blank"} is an example of such a DSL for describing Graphs.
 Conceptually, a shallow embedding captures the semantics of the data of the domain in a data type and